 Funny: Red vs. Blue aka: Red Vs Blue The Recollection

-Pretty much every episode of Red vs. Bluehasis a Crowning Moment of Funny.
+Pretty much every episode of Red vs. Blueis a Crowning Moment of Funny.
 These are the best ones.
+Watch for unmarked spoilers in the folders below.

 open/close all folders